 Appeal of Arbitration Decision

-Any party to an arbitration under this Section may appeal an arbitration decision to the applicable authority (the PUCT or any Governmental Authority) by providing written notice to that effect to all other partiesand intervenors in the arbitration, the arbitrators, ERCOT (if not otherwise served), and the applicableregulatory authority, no later than thirty (30) days following the date the arbitration decision is issued.
+(1) Any party to an arbitration under this Section may appeal an arbitration decision to the applicable authority (the PUCT or any other Governmental Authority including any court having jurisdiction) by providing written notice to that effect to all other parties in the arbitration, the arbitrators, ERCOT (if not otherwise served), and the applicable authority, no later than forty-five (45) days following the date the arbitration decision is issued.

-A party to arbitration under this Section may appeal the decision of the arbitrators only on the following grounds:
+(2) The arbitrators shall certify the record developed in the arbitration and the arbitrators’ decision to the applicable authority within ten (10) days of the filing of a notice of appeal.

-An arbitrator failed to disclose a conflict of interest with one or more of the parties to the dispute, and the decision is substantially biased as a result of the undisclosed conflict;
+(3) Any party to the appeal of the arbitration may introduce all, or parts, of the record from the arbitration in the same manner as deposition testimony and may introduce the arbitrators’ decision as an APPENDIX in the proceeding.

-The decision is inconsistent with, or beyond the scope of, the relevant Agreements or these Protocols;

-The decision is unjust, unreasonable, unduly discriminatory or preferential, or otherwise inconsistent with applicable statutes or with applicable rules, regulations and policies of the authority having jurisdiction (the PUCT or any other Governmental Authority).

-Any appeal of an arbitration decision shall be based solely on the record assembled by the arbitrators, unless all parties to the dispute agree in writing to reopen the record for a specified purpose.
-ERCOT and Market Participants intend that in any appeal, the applicable regulatory authority should accord substantial deference to the factual findings of the arbitrators.
+(4) On motion of a party, the applicable authority shall exclude material evidence that was improperly admitted by the arbitrators and shall permit additional discovery and development of the record to include: (a) newly discovered or previously unavailable material evidence; (b) material evidence that was improperly excluded by the arbitrators; (c) applicable legal precedent issued after the close of the record in the arbitration; (d) evidence from a Market Participant who did not have a reasonable opportunity to intervene in the arbitration proceeding due to lack of adequate notice, or for other good cause shown; (e) evidence from an intervenor in the appellate proceeding who is not a Market Participant; (f) evidence offered to show that the arbitrators’ decision was affected by or based on an undisclosed conflict of interest, fraud, collusion, corruption, misconduct, or misrepresentation; or (g) other evidence for good cause shown.
+Any party may rebut or otherwise respond to any evidence introduced on appeal of the arbitrators’ decision.

+(5) The applicable authority shall apply the rules and procedures that would have applied if the proceeding had been initiated in that forum, to determine what parts of the arbitration record and what additional evidence will be admitted or excluded from evidence.
+The applicable authority shall have full authority to conduct a de novo review of the arbitrators’ legal conclusions, and to make de novo findings of fact to the extent that (1) a party challenges a fact found by the arbitrators or (2) any portion of the record relating to a finding of fact is changed as a result of the exclusion of evidence admitted by the arbitrators or presentation of additional evidence on appeal.

-APPENDIXDuring the pendency of an appeal, the effect of the arbitration decision shall be stayed, unless the disputing parties otherwise agree.
+(6) During the pendency of an appeal, the effect of the arbitration decision shall be stayed, unless the disputing parties otherwise agree.

-Agreement to these appellate review procedures shall be a precondition for intervention by an Entityother than ERCOT or a Market Participant in an arbitration proceeding under this Section.
+Agreement to these appellate review procedures shall be a precondition for intervention by any Entity in an arbitration proceeding under this Section.

 Dispute Resolution Costs

-Each party shall be responsible for its own costs incurred during this ADR Procedure and for a pro rata share of the cost of the mediator or arbitrators.
-The pro rata share will be based on the number of parties.
+Each party and intervenor shall be responsible for its own costs incurred during this ADR Procedure and for a pro rata share of the cost of the mediator or arbitrators.
+The pro rata share will be based on the number of parties and intervenors.

-The arbitrators may impose costs against an offending party if the arbitrators conclude that the party has abused this ADR Procedure.
+The arbitrators may impose costs against an offending party or intervenor if the arbitrators conclude that the party or intervenor has abused this ADR Procedure.